Fiscal Year 2020 Fiscal Year 2021

-Provide the best services available for each person and their families in need prevention, intervention, and treatment for alcohol and/or other drugs of abuse, behavioral health needs and/or co-occurring disorders.
+Provide the best services available for each person and their families/support systems in need prevention, intervention, treatment, and recovery for substance misuse/use, behavioral/mental health needs and/or co-occurring disorders.

-Incorporate each person’s abilities, strengths, needs and preferences in all levels of care and services.
+Incorporate each person’s abilities, strengths, needs and preferences in their services.

-To deliver a complete range of needs-based, quality services in an efficient manner to the citizens of Kershaw, Chesterfield and Lee counties.
+To deliver a complete range of needs-based, effective services in an efficient manner to the citizens of Kershaw, Chesterfield and Lee counties.

 Confidentiality: All services are considered confidential and are prootected by federal law (42 CFR Part 2) and the Health Insurance Portability Act (HIPAA) of 1996.
 Due to Confidentiality regulations, all individuals must sign a release of information regarding their protected health status.
 Clients and parents of clients under age 16 will also be asked to sign an acknowedgement that says they have received the privacy notice.